learn-co-students/seattle-web-042020/08-intro-sql/README.md

 - Store / persist information
 - Manipulate that information
+- We can perform CRUD actions: Create, Read, Update, Delete

 ## Creating Databases & Tables From the Command Line With Sqlite3